satori-com/satori-rtm-sdk-python/cli/README.md

 If you only have `pip3` on your system, `pip3 install satori-rtm-cli` works too.
 In general, any command using `pip` in this README is `pip3`-compatible.

-If that command failed or `satori_rtm_cli.py` has not become available in your shell, see [Troubleshooting](#troubleshooting).
+If that command failed or `satori-rtm-cli` has not become available in your shell, see [Troubleshooting](#troubleshooting).

 Common flags